99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS SSM Patameter store:
 Secure storage for your configs and secrets, optional encryption using KMS.
 Security through IAM, notification with EventBridge, version tracking for changes inside.
-Parameter policies can have TTL
+Parameter policies can have TTL, DOES NOT SUPPORT KEY ROTATION

 AWS Secrets Manager:
 meant for storing secrets, newer than SSM, allows to force rotation of secrets every x days.
 Integrated with RDS, meant for RDS so in the exam if u see its Secret Manager.